isrlab/F16Model.jl/README.md

 This Julia package is inspired by the [MATLAB/Simulink package](https://dept.aem.umn.edu/~balas/darpa_sec/SEC.Software.html) developed by Prof. Gary J. Balas with his students from the Aerospace Engineering & Mechanics department of the University of Minnesota and his collaborators.

-Currently, the package supports the following features:
+Currently, the Julia package supports the following features:

 1. Nonlinear dynamics for simulations.
 2. Lineariation about a trim point (x0,u0).